containers/ContainerPlumbing/speakers.md

 * Container OSes
 * Containers on non-Linux OSes

-Projects we want to hear about include (but are not limited to): Buildah, CRI-O, Linux cGroups & SecComp, podman, containerd, Tern, Kind, Clair, Skopeo, CoreOS, Flatcar Linux, Katacontainers, Kubevirt, OCI, and more.
+Projects we want to hear about include (but are not limited to): Buildah, CRI-O, Linux cGroups & SecComp, eBPF, podman, containerd, Tern, Kind, Clair, Skopeo, CoreOS, Flatcar Linux, Katacontainers, Kubevirt, OCI, and more.
 Basically, if it lives below the scheduling & orchestration layer, then we're interested in hearing about it.
 Presented technologies should be open source.

-While we think that Kubernetes, Openshift, Che and similar projects are awesome, this is not the place for them.
+While we think that Kubernetes, Openshift, Che, Istio, and similar projects are awesome, this is not the place for them.
 There's lots of other conferences covering those.

 By submitting a proposal, you are agreeing to the [ContainerPlumbing Code of Conduct](/conduct).

 ## Deadlines

-Please submit your proposal by February 10, 2021, at 23:59 UTC (7pm Eastern).
+Please submit your proposal by February 14, 2022, at 23:59 UTC (7pm Eastern).

-We will chose which proposals get selected by February 17th and inform all speakers.
+We will chose which proposals get selected by February 22nd and inform all speakers.

 ## Talk Formats